Nov 20, 2020 · 4 min read

 So what should you make of a skincare product labelled hypoallergenic?
 Many dermatologists consider “hypoallergenic” to be a marketing buzzword, and the FDA doesn’t regulate the term.
 Most of the time, it means a product was designed to be less likely to cause allergic reactions.
 Maybe it’s free of more common potential allergens like added fragrance, or certain preservatives.

 That said, hypoallergenic skincare is a good starting point for sensitive skin.
 Read your product label for seals of approval from independent organizations you trust such as the National Eczema Association.
-You can also nerd out like us and analyze ingredients using CosDNA.
 If you’re concerned about allergic reactions, you may want to patch test new skincare products — more on this in a second!

 Sensitive skin isn’t a one-size-fits-all phenomenon.
 If anything, it’s a spectrum.
 It can be an inherited tendency, a reaction to your environment, or both.
 And sensitive skin manifests in many ways: